codeschool/WatchUsBuild-MovieListingsAppWithSQL/README.md

 ### About this project
-This project was initially scaffolded with this [yeoman generator](https://www.npmjs.com/package/generator-soa).
+This project was initially scaffolded with the [generator-soa](https://www.npmjs.com/package/generator-soa).
 Feel free to visit their page in case you run into any problems, chances are somebody else has ran into similar problems :)